Ten for Teens 2022

 This step is optional.
 You are absolutely welcome to send gift cards without messages.
 We have a team of folks who are writing cards on your behalf this year.

 Now put your envelope in a larger one and mail it off!
-We (Frugal Living NW) will collect the gift cards and deliver them to the folks at Embrace Oregon, who will then distribute them to the caseworkers at the DHS offices in the Portland Metro area.
+We (Frugal Living NW) will collect the gift cards and deliver them to the folks at Every Child PDX, who will then distribute them to the caseworkers at the DHS offices in the Portland Metro area.
 Please mail your gifts to:

 Frugal Living NW

 This deadline is so we can get as many cards to DHS offices in time for their holiday parties.
-Cards received after the date will still be used by Embrace Oregon to give to teens in foster care in Multnomah, Clackamas, and Washington counties.
+Cards received after the date will still be used by Every Child PDX to give to teens in foster care in Multnomah, Clackamas, and Washington counties.
 Late gifts are more than welcome!

 If you live outside the Portland Metro area.

 This campaign is specially for the nine Oregon DHS offices in the Portland Metro area (Multnomah, Clackamas, Washington counties).
 If you live outside these counties and have a burden to give to the teens served in your community, please fill out the contact form at Every Child and write GIFT CARD in the comment area.
 Someone from the Every Child team will personally connect you with someone from your local office so your gift gets to the correct people.

 All the extra details.

 If you a purchasing a large number of gift cards (10 or more) and would like a receipt for tax purposes, please include a self-addressed, stamped envelope in your package and we will provide one to the name on the envelope.
 Your receipt will come in time to complete your 2022 taxes (January 31, 2023).